Where are you located?

 What horses do you have for adoption?

-All of our adoptable horses are listed on the Meet the Horses Page under the heading Horses Looking for Forever Homes
+All of our adoptable horses are listed on the End of the Trail Rescue Inc website.

 Can I adopt a horse that is a therapy horse/permanent resident?